-The code handout for this assignment is on Autolab.
+Download the assignment handout from the course website or Autolab.
 The file README.txt in the code handout goes over the contents of the handout and explains how to hand the assignment in.
 There is a TWENTY (20) PENALTY-FREE HANDIN LIMIT for the checkpoint, and a TWENTY (20) PENALTY-FREE HANDIN LIMIT for the full assignment.
 Every additional handin for each will incur a small (5%) penalty (even if using a late day).
 Your score for each part of this assignment (checkpoint and full) will be the score of your last Autolab submission.
-The checkpoint is for Tasks 1 and 2 only.
+The checkpoint is for Tasks 1, 2, and 3 only.
 This is far, far less than half the assignment.

-After the checkpoint, you can no longer earn points for Tasks 1 and 2, although the full autograder will continue to run tests against them.
-It will also run tests for Tasks 3 and 4, but not for Task 5 until after the handin deadline has passed.
+After the checkpoint, you can no longer earn points for Tasks 1, 2 and 3, although the full autograder will continue to run tests against them.
+It will also run tests for Task 4, but not for Task 5 until after the handin deadline has passed.
 This means that you must do all your own testing for Task 5 and in order to earn full points you must convince yourself that you fully understand it and have tested it for correct behavior and for memory leaks where appropriate (you will see later in the writeup that certain memory leaks are unavoidable).